ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Request {#ssec-authorization-request}

-The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of RFC9200}} and MAY contain the following parameters, which, if included, MUST have format and value as specified below.
+The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of RFC9200}} and MAY contain the following parameters, which, if included, MUST have the format and value as specified below.

 * 'scope', specifying the name of the groups that the Client requests to access, and optionally the roles that the Client requests to have in those groups.